Baron Corbin: Happy Corbin and alliance with JBL (2021–2023)

-On the August 27 episode of SmackDown, after turning his misfortunes around in Las Vegas, he drove into the arena in a Bentley, declaring himself "filthy rich" and demanding to be called "Happy Corbin".
-On the September 24 episode of SmackDown, Corbin gained a new ally in Madcap Moss.
+In July, Corbin was repackaged as Sad Corbin, sporting dirty clothes and an unkempt beard, giving him a disheveled look.
+The character was changed the next month under a rich persona, being called Happy Corbin and being paired with Madcap Moss.
 They entered into a feud with Drew McIntyre, with Corbin accompanying Moss to his matches with McIntyre at Day 1 on January 1, 2022 and Elimination Chamber on February 19, both of which he lost.
-Corbin (and Moss) participated in the Royal Rumble match at the namesake event on January 29, entering at #15 and eliminating Rick Boogs and Ricochet, but was eliminated by McIntyre.
-On the first night of WrestleMania 38 on April 2, he faced McIntyre in a losing effort.
+Corbin and Moss also were eliminated by McIntyre in the Royal Rumble match.
+Their feud culminated on the first night of WrestleMania 38 on April 2, where Corbin was defeated by McIntyre.